Some unique bar promotion ideas that work

 Bar promotion ideas

-- Private drinks tastings.
 Hold private parties for your most loyal guests.
 Invite your regular customers to try new cocktails, wine or beer.
-Interest people in getting invitations.
-For example, hand them out when certain drinks are ordered for a week before the actual tasting party.
+To run such loyalty program, create a special group in yourand send them the invitations a week before the actual tasting party.

 Having fun in the bar